muchokilewis/alx-zero_day/README.md

-This is a readmee file
+This is a readme file
+it doesn't have much